 If you are caught cheating the system and telling falsehoods, especially in front of the court, you will not only significantly hurt your case, but you can also get into serious trouble.

 Don’t get legal advice from your Aunt Sally or your third cousin or the hairdresser.
-Speak to someone who has been successfully handling Tennessee divorces for years and knows the law.
+Speak to someone who has been successfully handling Tennessee divorces for years, understands the complexities of family law, and can guide you through the legal process with confidence.

 Although it’s hard to stay away from social media in today’s world, making posts about your ex — or even just about your life — can come back to haunt you.